zharick-vasquez/cli-painter-challenge/README.md

 - A method `area` that returns the area of the rectangle as a `float`.

-- A method `draw` that create a drawing of the rectangle.
-Use the following code to draw the rectangle in the method's body:
+- A method `draw` that creates a drawing of the rectangle.
+In the method's body, use the following code to draw the rectangle:

     ```python
     x = [self.point_1.x, self.point_2.x, self.point_2.x, self.point_1.x, self.point_1.x]